TeamAlgoarn/TnP_website_LMS/README.md

 # TnP_website_LMS
-This repository consist of all the development files related to training and placement website followed by LMS platform.
+This repository consist of all the development files related to learnovia website followed by LMS platform.

 ## Maintain the below folder structure